rclone/rclone/docs/content/commands/rclone_copyurl.md

 the from URL (after any redirections) and used in the destination path.

+Setting --no-clobber will prevent overwriting file on the destination if there is one with the same name.

 Setting --stdout or making the output file name "-" will cause the output to be written to standard output.